 Considering the deminers are enveloped with a heavy suit while operating in hot temperatures, it is necessary to understand that for the wearer of a demining suit the temperatures would be significantly higher.
 This results in profuse sweating that makes the demining suit uncomfortable to wear and hinders the performance of the deminer.
 A small lapse in concentration of the deminer can trigger the accidental detonation of the landmine.
 Hence, it is necessary that the demining suit is comfortable to wear for a deminer.

-MKU is a leading manufacturer of ballistic armour protection and surveillance solutions, and offers MDS range of demining suits which have been innovatively designed to be lightweight, comfortable and stress-free to the wearer.
+MKU is a leading manufacturer of ballistic armour protection and surveillance solutions and offers MDS range of demining suits which have been innovatively designed to be lightweight, comfortable and stress-free to the wearer.
 The MDS demining suit and its aprons are created with world-class composite materials so that it is lightweight and gives optimum comfort to the wearer even in hot and humid conditions.
-The body and apron armour of the demining suit provide ballistic protection against fragments travelling at a speed of 500 m/s in accordance with NATO STANAG 2920 standards.
+The body and apron armour of the demining suit provide ballistic protection against fragments traveling at a speed of 500 m/s in accordance with NATO STANAG 2920 standards.

-The MDS demining suit is easy to wear and take-off with detachable components giving deminers the flexibility and mobility that enables them to bend knees without compromising on protection.
+The MDS demining suit is easy to wear and take off with detachable components giving deminers the flexibility and mobility that enables them to bend knees without compromising on protection.
 In the eventuality of an explosion, the outer collar of the demining suits has been designed in such a manner to vent the blast upwards away from the face of the personnel conducting operations.
-The most important part to provide protection from landmine explosion is to the foot, if a deminer steps on a landmine accidentally.
-The boots of the MDS demining suits have been specifically designed to withstand an explosion force of an average mine.
+The most important part to provide protection from landmine explosion is to the foot, if deminer steps on a landmine accidentally.
+The boots of the MDS demining suits have been specifically designed to withstand an explosive force of an average mine.

-By providing deminers with comfortable demining suits that enhances their performance while clearing the landmines contaminated fields, the objective of humanitarian demining can be achieved to restore peace and security at the community level.
-Post conflicts, when the land is free from landmines it can be safely used for farming and infrastructure rebuilding leading to faster economic development of the conflict-torn region.
+By providing deminers with comfortable demining suits that enhance their performance while clearing the landmines contaminated fields, the objective of humanitarian demining can be achieved to restore peace and security at the community level.
+Post conflicts, when the land is free from landmines it can be safely used for farming and infrastructure rebuilding leading to the faster economic development of the conflict-torn region.